naominzd/Heuristic-Evaluation-DH-150/README.md

 # UX Design for Campus Organizations - UCLA

-### DH150 Assignment 01: Heuristic Evaluation by Naomi Deng
+### DH150 User Experience Design Assignment 01: Heuristic Evaluation by Naomi Deng

 Overall Motivation and Description of the Community:

 In this assignment, I choose to focus on the undergraduate student organizations at the University of California, Los Angeles, particularly by analyzing the official websites designed for two on-campus organizations: Sociology Undergraduate Association and OutWrite Magazine.
 As a member who has contributed to and worked with both organizations, I have close access to both websites.
 Through my personal experience as a frequent-user, I recognized several flaws and imperfections in their website designs that might lead to inconvenient and inefficient use of the website, which can further affect user experience, especially for novice users.
 A unpleasant user experience might influence the website traffic and cause obstacles for acquiring resources and recruiting new members for the organization.
-Therefore, through this exercise, I aim to recognize, detect and analyze both websites following Jakob Nielsen's 10 Usability Heuristics for User Interface Design to identify usability problems, as well as propose potential suggestions to create an improved overall experience for future users.
+Therefore, through this exercise, I aim to recognize, detect and analyze both websites following Jakob Nielsen's 10 Usability Heuristics for User Interface Design to identify usability problems.
+I hope to contribute to campus organizations I am associated with to help them  as well as propose potential suggestions to create an improved overall experience for future users.

-### First Heuristic Evaluation - Sociology Undergraduate Association website
+### First Website - Sociology Undergraduate Association website

 The first website is the official website of Sociology Undergraduate Association at UCLA.
 Sociology Undergraduate Association at UCLA is an on-campus organization registered under Sociology department with a purpose of fostering community learning in the academia of Sociology.
 The website is hosted by executive members from the association, using the platform Weebly.